pydanny/pydanny.github.com/posts2013/2013-02-28-two-scoops-beta-launches.rst

 After a lot of consideration, we've decided to hold off on the print version of the book until what we call the final_ release, which won't be released until after `PyCon US`_.
 We're very finicky and don't want buyers of the print version to have an unfinished book.

-That said, at PyCon, we will be selling a limited set of the printed **beta**.
-We've yet to determine a price, but they'll be sold as first-come, first-serve, and students of our PyCon tutorial_ have first right of sale.

 .. raw:: html

     <a name="tutorial"></a>